 A life-threatening arrhythmia, ventricular tachycardia is usually seen along with other serious heart disease but sometimes happens in people with normal hearts.
 Because VT can lead to ventricular fibrillation (a dangerously fast and disorganized heartbeat), it is a serious condition that needs aggressive treatment and follow up.

-Supraventricular tachycardia, most commonly referred to as SVT, is a broad term and includes many different forms all with similar type of symptoms.
-SVT is the most common type of abnormal fast heart rhythms in children.
+Supraventricular tachycardia, most commonly referred to as SVT is a broad term and includes many different forms all with similar type of symptoms.
+The type of SVT is classified based on the path of electrical signal during the tachycardia.